Portugal–United States relations: Military

 In 2023, Portuguese Paratroopers participated with the 82nd Airborne Division in the International Exercise "Operation Toy Drop 23", in Fort Bragg, North Carolina.
 At the end of the year, the portuguese Port of Setúbal began to be used by the United States Army as one of its important logistical hubs for sending military equipment between the United States and Europe.
 The American military said it would return to using this port over the next few years, reinforcing military cooperation between the two countries.

 Between April and June 2024, the Portuguese Navy's submarine NRP Arpão included military personnel from the United States, Canada and Denmark in its crew during several surveillance operations on Russian ships, having even sailed under Arctic ice.
 In addition to surveillance missions, the submarine also participated in the Noble Shield 24 and Operation Brilliant Shield exercises.
 Also military exercises between the Special Actions Detachment and the US Navy SEALS were held in 2024 in Eastern Europe.

 In January 2025, Portugal joined the National Guard Bureau State Partnership Program, which will allow an increase in the number of military exercises between the Portuguese Armed Forces and the US National Guard.

+Portugal did not directly participate in the 2026 US-Israeli war with Iran, but played an indirect role by authorizing the use of Lajes Air Base by the US.
+This authorization was granted by the Portuguese government following a formal American request, within the framework of existing military cooperation agreements between the two countries and collaboration within NATO.
+The base was primarily used as a logistical and support point for military operations.
+US military aircraft, including refueling and transport aircraft, made stopovers or passed through the base during operations related to the attacks.
+According to the Portuguese government, the decision to allow the use of the base respected bilateral treaties with the United States and does not imply direct participation by Portugal in military operations, being presented as part of strategic cooperation between the two countries.

 A-10 Thunderbolt II of the USAF in the Portuguese Monte Real Air Base.